 Urban youth in Rochester face extraordinary challenges rooted in extreme poverty.
-The city ranks among the highest in the nation for the poverty rate, with nearly 46% of youth (18 and under) living in poverty citywide.
+The city ranks the highest in the nation for the poverty rate, with 50.1% of youth (18 and under) living in poverty citywide.
 In some neighborhoods, as many as 9 in 10 children live in poverty.
 The ramifications of extreme poverty have become entrenched and are far-reaching.

 The Rochester Youth Year (RYY) Fellowship is an AmeriCorps*VISTA sponsored program administered by the Rochester Regional Network (RRN), a consortium of seven local colleges:

 Roberts Wesleyan College